Nissan Cima: First generation (Y31; 1988)

 The Y31 Cima is available with a 200 PS VG30DE or a 255 PS turbocharged VG30DET.
 The turbocharged version was especially popular in the booming Japanese Bubble Era economy, leading the Japanese media to coin the term "the Cima phenomenon".
 36,400 Cimas were sold in the first year, with the first generation selling a combined 129,000 units.
 The Cedric Cima was sold at dealerships Nissan Store where the Laurel could be found in Japan, and the Gloria Cima was sold at Nissan dealerships Nissan Prince that sold the Skyline.

 The Cima was manufactured exclusively as a 4-door hardtop, with no B-pillar between the front and rear side glass windows, the same body style used with the previous generation Cedric and Gloria hardtops.
 The interior was very lavish using genuine lacquer wood inserts throughout the interior and the upholstery was a choice between Connolly leather or a silk-wool combination, shared later with the President.

-The Cima was positioned for private ownership, sharing many luxury features from the executive limousine President, which was popular with private-hire car service and corporate company car roles.
+The Cima was positioned for private ownership, sharing many luxury features from the full-size executive limousine President, which was popular with private-hire car service and corporate company car roles.
 It was offered as the Type I Limited, the Type II-S or Type II Limited AV with the turbocharged engine and an interactive CRT display for climate and sound system functions provided by Fujitsu Ten and a Sony CD changer, with the Type III with all optional equipment as standard.
 The CRT display also had satellite controls located on a stationary center hub while the steering wheel rotated around it, providing stereo and cruise control buttons on the hub regardless of where the steering wheel was positioned.
 There was an optionally available cellular phone installed in the armrest console and the center hub was available with cellphone buttons to dial numbers, connect or disconnect calls.

 The suspension was shared with the Cedric and Gloria, using MacPherson struts for the front wheels and conventional shock absorbers and coil springs for the rear wheels, combined with Semi-trailing arm for all wheels.
 The MacPherson struts were optionally installed with internal air chambers on the top-level Type III.

-The approach to a luxurious, personal car drew many appearances to the Nissan Leopard GT coupe, which also had these lavish features, along with the Laurel which was a very popular luxury hardtop sedan sharing a chassis with the Skyline.